luyvannda/pizza-menu/README.md

-# Pizza Order App
+# Pizza Menu

-Welcome to a pizza order app, this project is built using React, Typescript, and Tailwind.
+Welcome to a pizza menu project, this project is built using React, Typescript, and Tailwind.

+Developed by: Luy Vannda or Joe Joe Dev